Table of Contents

 - Avoid manual configurations (or actions) inside container

-To summarize all the above, alongside with IDE and Git, Docker has become one of the must-have developer tools.
+To summarize this first tutorial, alongside with IDE and Git, Docker has become one of the must-have developer tools.

 We at Django Stars have successfully implemented Docker in numerous projects.
 Stay tuned if you are interested in such advanced tutorials — "How to set up Django app in Docker?" and "How to use Docker and CircleCI?".